 School Expeditions

-Are you a secondary school student or teacher looking for a challenge that will stretch and inspire you?
+Are you a secondary school student or a teacher looking for a challenge that will stretch and inspire you, informing how you see your role in the global community?

 Start your school's adventure today.
 Contact us to arrange a unique trip to Tanzania or Peru: